Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 Party Numbers beginning with "100" or "101" to end users.

-Such calls SHOULD be intercepted by network elements or CIDVV platforms and SHOULD result in non-success responses (e.g., 486 or 603).
-A 200 OK response MUST NOT be generated for CIDVV signaling calls.
+Such calls SHOULD be intercepted by network elements or CIDVV platforms and SHOULD result in a non-success response (e.g., 4xx, 5xx, or 6xx class response codes).
+Implementations commonly use responses such as 486 (Busy Here) or 603 (Decline).

 Call analytics, labeling, and fraud detection systems SHOULD recognize CIDVV signaling prefixes ("100" and "101") and treat such calls as protocol signaling rather than ordinary subscriber calls.

+CIDVV signaling calls are not intended to complete.
+Implementations SHOULD minimize call duration and signaling load and SHOULD avoid any media establishment.

+## Response Variability

+CIDVV implementations MUST assume that response codes may be altered, mapped, or replaced by intermediate SIP or SS7/TDM networks.
+As a result, implementations MUST NOT rely on any specific response code being preserved end-to-end.

+Instead, implementations SHOULD interpret responses based on expected classes of behavior (e.g., success vs. failure) rather than exact numeric values.

 # Operational Considerations